openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 # Mycroft Binding

-This binding will connect to Mycroft A.I. in order to control it or react to events by listening on the message bus.
+This binding connects to Mycroft A.I. in order to control it or react to events by listening on the message bus.

-Possibilies include :
+Possibilies include:

 - Press a button in openHAB to wake Mycroft without using a wake word.
 - Simulate a voice command to launch a skill, as if you just spoke it